-When my clients present their dilemmas, hard decisions, tough choices I start off by telling them, 'You probably will not make your final decision during our session today.
+When my clients present their dilemmas, I start off by telling them, 'You probably will not make your final decision during our session today.
 It could happen - but it's extremely unlikely.'
-And if you are facing a major dilemma or decision in your life today, this is almost certainly true for you; you are not likely to resolve it in the next 24 hours.
+And if you are facing a major dilemma in your life today, this is almost certainly true for you; you are not likely to resolve it in the next 24 hours.
 Can you make room for this reality?
 Struggling with it will only make it worse.

-Step 2: Common Sense Steps: Costs & Benefits & More Information
+Step 2: Costs & Benefits

 Sometimes a dilemma can be resolved by the ages-old common-sense method of a 'cost-benefit analysis'.
 In other words, write down a list of all the benefits and all the costs for each option.
 If you've already done this and it hasn't helped, fair enough - at least you tried.
 But if you haven't done this - or if you've done it half-heartedly - or you've done it in your head but not on paper - then you should definitely give it a go.
 When you write it all down in black and white, that is a very different experience than thinking it through inside you head or talking it through with a friend - and it may help you finalise your decision.
-Keep in mind that sometimes the issue can be resolved by finding out more information from a reliable source (a book, a person, a website, an organization, etc.) So make sure you have gathered enough information to make an informed decision.
+However, the inconvenient truth is this: the greater the dilemma, the less likely this method is to be helpful.
+(Why?
+Because if one option was obviously far better than the other, then you wouldn't have a dilemma in the first place!)